maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonbase.txt

     Example: If the style you want to modify is bg[NORMAL] then set rcflags to GTK_RC_BG and state to GTK_STATE_NORMAL.

-    :param widget: A :class:`GtkWidget` to assign this logical font for.
+    :param widget: A :class:`gtk.Widget` to assign this logical font for.
     :param rcflags: :class:`GtkRcFlags` enumeration defining whether to assign to FG, BG, TEXT or BASE style.
     :param state: :class:`GtkStateType` indicating to which state to assign the logical color
     :param logicalcolorname: A string with the logical font name to assign to the widget.